AventusDAO/avn-gateway-api/README.md

 The tokens are generated and refreshed automatically by the api but can also be generated manually for use with JSON-RPC:
 ```
 const awtToken = api.awt.generateAwtToken(<mnemonic OR secret seed>);
-// replace <mnemonic OR secret seed> with process.env.SURI if you have already set the environment variable
+// replace <mnemonic OR secret seed> with process.env.AVN_SURI if you have already set the environment variable
 ```

 ### Proofs